WRC

 What to Expect

-While beautiful, the Hike2O Challenge is not an easy undertaking.
+While beautiful, the OTLHT Hike is not an easy undertaking.
 Campsites are primitive and trail conditions and weather can make the hike challenging.
 Prior backpacking experience especially in Florida is strongly recommended before attempting to participate in this event.
 Not sure if you're ready or not?
 Be sure to register for a virtual information session at the dates below with members of FTA who can help you.

-For the Hike2O Challenge, participants are responsible for their own water, meals and snacks on the trail.
+For the OTLHT Hike, participants are responsible for their own water, meals and snacks on the trail.
 You should not rely on the FTA to provide your water, food or any provisions on the trail.
 For each hikers’ safety, and for the safety of the group, all participants must provide their own tent/shelter and water filtration system.
 These items will be checked on the morning of Day One and hikers will not be permitted to board the bus to the trailhead without having these items checked off by an event guide.

 What we provide: